blakev/hackustate-distributed-python/slides/goals.md

 ---

 # Goals: High-Level

-- ### Learn when we can consider distributed computing
-  - ...and maybe when it's not a great idea.
-- ### Distributed vs. Not Distributed
+### Distributed vs. Not Distributed
 - single thread, threaded
 - solo-process, multi-process
 - local-distributed, true-distributed

+### Learn when we should consider distributed computing
+- ...and maybe when it's not a great idea.

-- ### Why Python?
+### Why Python?

 .footnote[.center[{{ footer(meta.title) }}]]